 Pebbles has a 15m pool with a jacuzzi and lounge chairs – all with that amazing view.
-There is a gym and both steam and sauna rooms.
+There are a gym and both steam and sauna rooms.
 This is also a great location if you are looking for Scotland spa days.

 Pebbles use Thalgo and Decleor products for their treatments.
 They have an extensive range of Thalgo treatments.
-There is a long list of face treatments on offer as there is for body (wraps, scrubs, massage etc).
+There is a long list of face treatments on offer as there is for the body (wraps, scrubs, massage etc).
 Pebbles Spa also offers additional treatments such as mani/pedis, waxing and tanning.

 Pebbles Spa Days Deals and Special Offers:

 Pebbles offer spa break and spa day packages.
 If you are staying at Glenapp a spa day package is a great option.
 These normally included 1-2 treatments and importantly access to the pool, steam room etc for the day.

 Glenapp has a magnificent restaurant on its premises and offers 3 or 6-course dinners.
 I highly recommend splashing out and enjoying one of these feasts!
 The breakfasts are fantastic if you are staying.
 And they also serve an outstanding afternoon tea.

 Pebbles Spa has a bistro which serves breakfast, lunch, brunch and afternoon tea using mostly homemade products.

 ⇒ If you’re looking for more things to do around Glenapp Castle it isn’t too far a drive to the lovely region of Dumfries and Galloway.
 If you’re heading that way don’t miss my post on nearby Dumfries and Galloway Things to do